- Categories:

 It’s a chronic condition

-Ménière's disease is a long-term, progressive condition that worsens over time if left untreated.
+Ménière's disease is a long-term, progressive condition that worsens over time, unless a treatment is found.

 The cause is unclear

-The exact cause of Ménière's disease is unknown, though it is believed to be related to an endolymph fluid buildup in the inner ear.
+The exact cause of Ménière's disease is unknown, though it is believed to be related to an endolymph fluid buildup in the inner ear due to allergies, abnormal immune system response, head injury, inflammation, genetics, COVID, or other viral infections.

 The symptoms fluctuate